projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   target VM the current VM connects to.

 ``target_uart_id`` (a child node of ``vuart1``):
-  Target vUART ID that vCOM2 connects to.
+  Target vUART ID to which the vCOM2 connects.

 ``pci_dev_num``:
   PCI devices number of the VM; it is hard-coded for each scenario so it